JensLiebehenschel/AlgDat/FAQs.md

 - The more you play around with the code, the deeper your understanding might get.
 - Have fun using the notebooks and learning!

-Jens Liebehenschel, liebehenschel@fb2.fra-uas.de, Frankfurt University of Applied Sciences, FB2, Computer Science, March 2021
+Jens Liebehenschel, liebehenschel@fra-uas.de, Frankfurt University of Applied Sciences, FB2, Computer Science, March 2021 - March 2026